INTRODUCTION

 Demographic Assumptions

-The revenue projections of the Public Services Program (PSP) incorporate demographic assumptions based on data from Moody's Analytics and Metropolitan Washington Council of Governments (COG) and are based on fiscal and economic data and analyses used or prepared by the Department of Finance (Finance).
+The revenue projections of the Public Services Program (PSP) incorporate demographic assumptions based on data from Moody's Analytics and the Metropolitan Washington Council of Governments (COG) and are based on fiscal and economic data and analyses used or prepared by the Department of Finance (FIN).
 A Demographic and Economic Assumptions chart located at the end of this chapter provides several demographic and planning indicators.

-• County population will continue to increase from 1,047,661in 2020 (Census) to 1,120,925 by 2033 .
-This reflects an average annual growth rate of 0.5 percent.
+- The County population will continue to increase from 1,058,474 in 2023 to 1,129,811 by 2034.
+This reflects an average annual growth rate of 0.6 percent.

-• Montgomery College full-time equivalent student enrollments are projected to increase from 14,984 in FY24 to 15,954 in FY28.
+- Montgomery College full-time equivalent student enrollments are projected to decrease from 17,147 in FY25 to 16,208 in FY29.

 Economic Assumptions